josegcpa/josegpca.github.io/_pages/cv.md

   * Project: ODE models of the peroxiredoxin pathway in yeast using Wolfram Mathematica and COPASI
     * Supervisor: Armindo Salvador

-* May 2016 - September 2017: Research intern (Msc. thesis)
+* May 2016 - September 2017: Research intern (MSc. thesis)
   * **Center for Neuroscience and Cell Biology**
   * Project: use machine learning and computational tools to study the structure of protein complexes, with particular focus on their interface
     * Supervisor: Irina S. Moreira